doriantaylor/owl-intertwingler-vocab/README.md

 ### `Transform`

-An `itcv:Transform` is a special-purpose `itcv:Handler` that is responsible for transforming HTTP message bodies.
+An `itcv:Transform` is a special-purpose `itcv:Handler` that encapsulates a set of *actual* transformation functions, identified by their URIs, that interact via HTTP `POST`.

+The `itcv:Transform` class is different from the `tfo:Transform` insofar as the former is a *handler*, a potentially stand-alone <span class="dfn">microservice</span> that bundles together a set of individual service <span class="dfn">endpoints</span>, while the latter describes the individual service endpoints themselves.

 Subclass of:
 <a href="https://vocab.methodandstructure.com/intertwingler#Handler"